 Otherwise, a homeowner can also bring a claim in state court in the appropriate county.

-In Arizona, if you purchase a home in a neighborhood with a preexisting HOA, you are required to join and abide by the HOA rules.
-You should be presented with documents explaining the HOA and its rules at the closing for your home purchase.
+In Arizona, if a person purchase a home in a neighborhood with a preexisting HOA, they are required to join and abide by the HOA rules.
+The homeowner should be presented with documents explaining the HOA and its rules at the closing of their home purchase.

-If you bought a house in a neighborhood with an HOA you cannot simply leave or opt-out of the HOA.
-To leave an HOA you can sell your house or you can try to petition the HOA to have your home removed, but there is no guaranteed right that the petition will be granted.
+If a person bought a house in a neighborhood with an HOA, they cannot simply leave or opt-out of the HOA.
+To leave an HOA, a homeowner can sell their house or try to petition the HOA to have their home removed.
+However, there is no guaranteed right the petition will be granted.

-The process for dissolution of an HOA in Arizona may be set forth in the HOA’s governing documents.
+The process for dissolution of an HOA in Arizona can be found in the HOA’s governing documents.
 If it is not, the board members of the HOA must propose dissolution to the members of the HOA.

 For a proposal to dissolve to be adopted, all of the following must occur:

-- The members entitled to vote must approve the proposal to dissolve; and
+• The members entitled to vote must approve the proposal to dissolve

 If approved, the agreeing members will sign a termination agreement, settle any debts, dispose of assets belonging to the HOA, and file the necessary documentation, such as Articles Of Dissolution, with the Arizona Corporate Commission to complete the dissolution.